SamLynnEvans/elt-semantic/README.md

 This project uses Docker to ensure a fully reproducible environment across machines.\
 To run the pipeline as delivered, you’ll need Docker installed.\
-If Docker is not available, I can provide a lightweight Python virtualenv version on request.
+If Docker is not available, I can provide a lightweight Python virtualenv version on request. \
+A Gemini API Key is Additionally required for embedding the rag chunks.

 ### Steps